MicrosoftDocs/azure-devops-docs/docs/services.md

 ## Administrative services

 There are a number of features and tasks associated with administrating a collaborate software development environment.
-You perform most of these tasks through the web portal for either Team Services or TFS.
+You perform most of these tasks through the web portal.

 > [!div class="mx-tdBreakAll"]